 To Access Trend Line Options:

-1. Navigate to a column chart such as the Happiness analytics dashboard.
+1. Navigate to a column chart such as the Employee Satisfaction analytics dashboard.

 2. Hover over the column chart to see options appear on the right side of the chart, including the trend line graph and chart settings.

 3. Select the trend line graph to turn the trend line off.

 4. Select the chart settings to customise the type of trend line used on the graph.

 5. You can select a Moving Average, Linear Regression or Polynomial Regression.

 6. You can also choose the period the trend line is calculated on (such as every three months).

 Moving Average: is used to show a trend by averaging sets of data points together.
 It works by creating a rolling average across the specified number of data points to form each point of the trendline.
 For example, if the period is set to 2then the line will be drawn as follows: